Utah 6th grader says she wasn’t allowed to say no at school dance

 SALT LAKE CITY (KSTU/CNN) - A Utah middle schooler says she was forced to dance with a boy who makes her feel uncomfortable.
-She said her school principal told her she’s wasn’t allowed to say no.
+She said her principal told her she wasn’t allowed to say no.

 Rich Middle School is the only middle school in the county and serves 125 students.
 They have a dance three times a year.
 (Source: KSTU via CNN)